 We believe that a school should give pupils as many varied learning experiences as possible and we shall do our utmost to ensure that all our pupils have the opportunity to benefit from such experiences.
-Parents who are in receipt of the following benefits are exempt from paying charges.
+Parents who are in receipt of the following benefits may be entitled to assistance with payments.